wenewzhang/mixin_network-nodejs-bot2/README2.md

     } else console.log("refund success!");
 }
 ```
-if the jsData.amount is negative, that's mean send the token back to user success!
+If the jsData.amount is negative, that's mean bot send the token to user success!
+If the jsData.amount is positive, user send token to bot.

-a completely app2.js can find [here](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/app2.js)
+A completely app2.js can find [here](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/app2.js)